 2. Kern County Museum

 For history buffs, the Kern County Museum in Bakersfield, California, is a local gem dating back to 1941.
-The museum’s creation began in 1929, with local residents donating historical documents and artifacts to the local Chamber of Commerce.
+The museum began in 1929, with residents donating historical documents and artifacts to the local Chamber of Commerce.

 Kern County Museum’s outdoor Pioneer Village includes 16 acres and 50 buildings, including a Children’s Discovery Center, Aera Energy Gallery, and the historic Chamber of Commerce.
 Exhibits at the museum include a trolley train, the original General Store, and the iconic Merle Haggard’s childhood home.

 The Kern County Museum hosts local community events throughout the year, including a music festival, Halloween activities, exercise classes, and more.
-Whether you’re driving through or visiting, this Bakersfield spot is worth seeing for yourself.
+Whether driving through or visiting, this Bakersfield spot is worth seeing.

 With a Discovery Center dedicated to educational programs for children, tours, exhibits, and historical collections, you won’t regret spending a day at the Kern County Museum, learning about California’s rich heritage and history.
 You can find more information and tickets right here.